Understanding a Criminal Mind

 Don’t become so locked into a plan or goal that you are unable to be flexible when life gets in the way.
 Be proactive in creating that flexibility to achieve your goals by seeking out unique opportunities and making personal connections with folks in the field that you trust.
-I always knew I wanted to be in the FBI and believed a major in Psychology would better prepare me for that line of work.
-I also understood a degree in Psychology opens a lot of doors into work in that field but can also be limiting if you are not able or interested in pursuing graduate level education, depending on the career field.
-I didn’t let that dissuade me and instead embraced it.
+I always knew I wanted to be in the FBI and believed a major in psychology would better prepare me for that line of work.
+I also understood a degree in psychology opens a lot of doors into work in that field but can also be limiting if you are not able or interested in pursuing graduate level education, depending on the career field.

 I knew I would leave Brockport with a bachelor’s degree, but I was leaving the door open to continuing education if practical application and work experience wasn’t going to be enough.
 While we all want to land our dream job straight out of college, it often times isn’t a reality.
 College sets you on the course, but it is ultimately up to you to navigate.
 Be prepared to initially find work that may not be exactly what you studied for.
-But make the work relevant and work hard at it.
-If you want to be a counselor, perhaps you volunteer nights on a crisis line while working days at a job that allows you to communicate with people and work on those skills.
 Ultimately you can put it all together when the timing is right to reach your goal.

 What learned skills and/or experiences from your time at SUNY Brockport were the most transferable or useful in your current position?